M551 Sheridan: Combat field modifications

-A common field-modification was to mount a large steel shield, known as an "ACAV set" (Armored Cavalry Assault Vehicle), around the commander's 50-cal.
+A common field modification was to mount a large steel shield, from the M113 Armored Cavalry Assault Vehicle, around the commander's 50-cal.
 (12.7 mm) gun, allowing it to be fired with some level of protection.
-The driver has an unusual rotating hatch which has vision blocks when rotated forward.
-Included with the set was an extra layer of steel belly armor which was bolted onto the vehicle's bottom, although only covering from the front to half way to the end, possibly due to weight reasons.
+This evolved into an "armored birdcage".
+Anti-mine armor kits composed of spaced aluminum and steel plates were applied to the hull bottom, although only covering from the front to halfway to the end.
+Later, steel plates were applied to hull sides above the front road wheels.